Current as of April 2016 | Download print version (in PDF)

 In England and Wales, these organizations are commonly referred to as "voluntary organizations."

-For purposes of this Note, the term "other NPOs" refers to pertinent not-for-profit organizations that do not qualify as a charity.
+For purposes of this Note, the term “other NPOs” refers to pertinent not-for-profit organizations that do not qualify as charities.

 The best authority on the topic is Jean Warburton, Unincorporated Associations: Law and Practice (2d ed.)
 (London: Sweet & Maxwell, 1992).

-A trust can be public or private.
-This Note addresses only public trusts.
+A trust can be public or private, however this Note addresses only public trusts.